Project-Herophilus/IntegrationFramework-HDF/README.md

 [Kafka](https://github.com/RedHat-Healthcare/iDaaS-Demos/blob/master/Kafka.md)<br/>
 [KafkaWindows](https://github.com/RedHat-Healthcare/iDaaS-Demos/blob/master/KafkaWindows.md)<br/>

+## (When Applicatble) Step 2: Make Sure ANY Technologies Needed is Up and Running
+Depending upon which iDaaS Connect components are being used there is a need to ensure that any third party software or services are up and running.

-## Step 2: Running the App: Maven Commands or Code Editor
+## Step 3: Running the App: Maven Commands or Code Editor
 This section covers how to get the application started.
 + Maven: The following steps are needed to run the code.
 Either through your favorite IDE or command line
 ```